Executive takeaways

 Unlike static software, GenAI systems evolve, requiring continuous monitoring—not one-time testing.

-USDM’s proven AI validation frameworks are built on GAMP 5 and FDA guidance but extend to include AI-specific lifecycle controls.
+USDM's proven AI validation frameworks are built on GAMP 5 and FDA guidance but extend to include AI-specific lifecycle controls.
+A risk-based, computer software assurance (CSA) mindset focuses testing effort where patient and data risk actually live, and pairs naturally with ongoing oversight through USDM Cloud Assurance as models adapt and improve.
 The result?
-Audit-ready artifacts and scalable compliance, even as models adapt and improve.
+Audit-ready artifacts and scalable compliance.

 Start Simple—Scale Responsibly